x676f64/secureum-mind_map/quizzes/Ethereum101 Quiz.md

 ___
 #### Q5 Ethereum smart contracts do not run into halting problem because
-A. EVM is not Turing Complete
+- [ ] A) EVM is not Turing Complete

-B. EVM is Turing Complete
+- [ ] B) EVM is Turing Complete

-C. EVM is Turing Complete but is bounded by gas sent in transaction
+- [ ] C) EVM is Turing Complete but is bounded by gas sent in transaction

-D. EVM is Turing Complete but is bounded by the stack depth
+- [ ] D) EVM is Turing Complete but is bounded by the stack depth

 <details>
 	<summary>Click the reveal the answer</summary>